byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Peek](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomPeekweb.jpg)

 #### *Authentic Living Design; creating symbiotic living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.*

+Urban environments are not nurturing environments in and of themselves, as such they must be curated and cultivated to be so.
+Look for something that is more like nature for its self.
+Bringing things that are real in ones lifeStyle.
+Coming from nature and finding the nature within.
+Break the role of 'consumer culture' of 'modern culture,' hang up the 'cultural costume' and design a lifeStyle of ones own, connected through too nature.
+Honoring the uniqueness of the self, breaking free of boundaries, to have reverence for ones own body.
+Avoiding pre-stylization of movement in life, taking off the 'cultural amour', allowing direct movement to evoke feelings.
+Going beyond, using the feeling to expand into the 'living' style of ones life through the kinesthetic sense.

 ![Authentic Living](./vivariumGeorgeTownGallery/vivariumLivingRoom/livingRoomCandidCafeWeb.jpg)